mikeboehm/aurora-js/models.md

 # Globe
-*Represents that current state of an individual globe*
+*Represents that current state of an individual bulb*

 ## properties
 	id